AidanDelaney/ThinkCompSci-Cplusplus/00_introduction.md

   2. Build a fire,
   3. Carefully place lava rocks over the fire,
   4. Light the fire and let it burn down to embers,
-  5. Put the hot rocks in the pit,
-  6. Season the chicken,
+  5. Season the chicken,
-  7. Wrap the chicken in banana leaves,
+  6. Wrap the chicken in banana leaves,
-  8. Put the wrapped chicken on the hot stones,
+  7. Put the wrapped chicken on the hot stones,
-  9. Cover the food with earth
+  8. Cover the food with earth
-  10. Wait 2 hours, remove chicken and eat!
+  9. Wait 2 hours, remove chicken and eat!

 To most people, the above instructions are enough to make a great dinner.
 However these instructions are ambiguous.
 They don't say how deep or wide to build the pit.
 They don't say how high the fire should be within the pit.
 How large should the lava rocks be?
 Or what do we season the chicken with?
 Moreover, if you've ever made a lovo or umu you know it's a lot of effort.
 Too much effort to cook a single chicken so maybe we should also place [taro](http://en.wikipedia.org/wiki/taro) and fish alongside the chicken.
 The reason that the instructions can be ambiguous is because you, dear reader, are intelligent enough to fill in the blanks.